csc-training/summerschool/gpu/docs/01-introduction.md

 ::: notes

-On the left we have the CPU with it's dedicated memory
+On the left we have the CPU with its dedicated memory

-On the right we have the GPU with it's dedicated memory
+On the right we have the GPU with its dedicated memory

 :::